So you want to learn how to become a millionaire.

 - Using credit wisely, if at all

-- Keeping up a solid credit score
+- Maintaining a solid credit score

+Overwhelmed?
+Don’t worry: You don’t need to master every aspect right now.
 Personal finance is an ongoing pursuit where you can never fully know everything.
 I’m sure even Dave Ramsey learns new things every day.

-Knowing vs. Doing
+Knowing vs. doing